MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-apply-customer-data.md

   - "sv-se"
 ---
 # How to: Apply Customer Data
-When you have all imported data migration records that are valid and have no errors, you can apply the records to the [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] database.
+When you have all imported data migration records that are valid and have no errors, you can apply the records to the FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] --> --> database.

 ### To apply customer data